-The original shorter & more basic text-only document is available for download here: NHIG Conservation Principles (.pdf)
+A shorter text-only document is available for download here: NHIG Conservation Guidelines (.pdf)

-The Conservation Principles are intended to inform and guide decisions at all stages of conservation work to forged and cast iron; they provide a comprehensive and ethical framework around which informed judgements and decisions can be made.
-Throughout the development process NHIG’s aim has not been to invent something new, but to aid the practical interpretation and application of universally accepted general conservation principles by making them specifically relevant to ironwork.
-Uniquely, NHIG’s principles expand on the philosophy in order to improve understanding.
+These guidelines are intended to inform and guide decisions at all stages of conservation work to forged and cast iron; they provide a comprehensive and ethical framework around which informed judgments can be made.
+The aim is not to invent something new, but to aid the practical interpretation and application of universally accepted general conservation principles by making them specifically relevant to ironwork.

-The principles set a standard of practice for those who provide advice, make decisions about or undertake work on heritage forged and cast iron work, not only practitioners and specifiers but also owners, managers and custodians.
+The conservation guidelines set a standard of practice for those who provide advice, make decisions about or undertake work on heritage forged and cast iron work.
 The purpose of standardising practice is to ensure consistency and make sure that the significance of the work carried out is fully appreciated and that those involved are accountable for the work they do.

-In conclusion it is important to appreciate that ‘core principles’ and ‘best practice’ are essentially ‘aspirational’ in stating ideals both for what should be aimed at and what should be achieved.
+It is important to appreciate that ‘core principles’ and ‘best practice’ are essentially aspirational in stating ideals.
 It is therefore essential to adopt a flexible approach to their interpretation, in order to determine how best to apply them to the individual circumstances of any given case or location.

 The NHIG Conservation Principles document has been endorsed by the National Trust, English Heritage, Icon, The Worshipful Company of Ironmongers and BABA.